Architecture: Professional Practice (PgDip)

 On completing the Programme you will be able to:

-Identify and evaluate sources of information (including current research work), relating to the construction industry within and outside the UK
+- Identify and critically evaluate sources of information (including current research work), relating to the construction industry within and outside the UK, to determine their authority and reliability;

 Professional Practical Skills: